-- Our education classes are aligned with city and state education standards making it the perfect class for true learning and fun!
+- Grade-appropriate topics that are aligned with city and state education standards

-- Our zoo instructors are experienced educators that generate excitement and create a positive learning environment.
+- Experienced educators that generate excitement and create a positive learning environment

 A minimum of three classes must be booked at the location for a traveling zoo to occur.